 GASB Statement No. 40 requires disclosure of investments by amount and issuer that represent five percent or more of the total investments held.
 This requirement excludes investments issued or explicitly guaranteed by the United States Government, investments in mutual funds, external investment pools, and other pooled investments.
-Presented below are investments that represented five percent or more of the Medical Center's total investments as of June 30, 2018 and 2017:
+The Medical Center did not have any investments with an issuer that represented five percent or more of the total investment held as of June 30, 2020 and 2019.